It’s how I found myself

 pre-dawn light dizzy around me.

 David J.S.
 Pickering is a native Oregonian, having grown up and lived much of his life in the working-class culture of the North Oregon Coast.
-His poetry has been published in a variety of journals, including Gold Man Review, Portland Review, Gertrude Journal, Raw Art Review, and Haunted Waters Press.
-David recently retired from a 30-year career in human resources management.
+His work can be found (or is forthcoming) in a variety of journals, including Tar River Poetry, Reed Magazine, Fireweed, Mantis, Lips, Gertrude, and Haunted Waters Press.
+David is retired after a 30-year career in human resources management.
 He and his husband, Stephen, live in Hillsboro, Oregon.

 David has also been a lead performer in a musical dinner theater, a member of a counterculture theater group, a tenor in a vocal jazz octet, and a choral singer in various choirs.